shagnikguha/Note_app-FLASK/README.md

 # Note_app-FLASK

-This repository contains a simple notes app created using Flask and Jinja.
+This repository contains a simple notes app created using Flask, Jinja, HTML and SQLAlchemy.
 The app allows users to:

-   ### Create accounts
+   Create accounts
-   ### Log in
+   Log in
-   ### Create and delete multiple notes
+   Create and delete multiple notes

-Project Structure
+## Project Structure

     main.py: Entry point for the application.
 Run this file to start the website.